sgpicone/vsc-journal/docs/guide.md

 ### VS Code Snippets

+[Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) in VS Code are templates that make repeatable patterns a little faster and easier to implement.
+I included a couple basic ones in the [snippets.code-snippets](../.vscode/snippets.code-snippets) file.
+The ones I included are very basic - they'll wrap text in HTML code to color them according to your specifications.

+For example, to make text <span style="color: red">red</span>, you can highlight it, then type `bad`, and press `ctrl+space`, then `enter`.
+The text you highlighted will return, surrounded by `<span style="color: red"></span>` to color it red.

+Similarly, you can use `meh` for <span style="color: yellow">yellow</span> and `good` for <span style="color: green">green</span>.
+You can also use `mm` to <span style="color: purple">specify a color of your choice</span>.

+These are just a few snippets I made that served a purpose for me, but feel free to play around and write your own!

 ### VS Code Extensions

 I'd love to say the extensions I've included are *specially curated to improve your journaling experience*, but the truth is that I just picked what worked best for me&mdash;often this meant that I was either choosing the first/highest rated option, or the *only* option.